PRIMO: Private Regression in Multiple Outcomes: Improved Algorithms for Large

 Now, given the spectral decomposition of $A = U\Lambda U^{T}$, and the coordinates of $b$ in the eigenbasis $U^{T}b$, Lemma $2.2$ in \cite{hager} gives a simple closed form for $x$ that computes each coordinate in constant time.
 Since there are $nd$ coordinates of $x$, this incurs an additional additive factor of $O(nd)$ in the complexity, which is dominated by the cost of diagonalizing $A$.
 So the complexity of this step is the complexity of diagonalizing $A = C^{T}C$, or equivalently finding the right singular vectors of $C$, plus the complexity of computing $U^{T}b$.
 This is seemingly bad news, as $C \in \mathbb{R}^{dn \times dl} $ is a very high-dimensional matrix, and the complexity for computing the SVD of $C$ without any assumptions about its structure is $O(d^3ln \min(l, n))$ \cite{GoluVanl96}.
-However, it is evident from the construction of $C$ in Subsection~\ref{sec:query_release} that where $\otimes$ is the Kronecker product.
-Then if $L \Lambda V^{T}$ is the SVD of $Y^{T}$, standard properties of the Kronecker product imply that the spectral decomposition of $C^{T}C$ is:
+However, it is evident from the construction of $C$ in Subsection~\ref{sec:query_release} that $C = I_d \otimes \frac{1}{n}Y^{T},$ where $\otimes$ is the Kronecker product.
+In Appendix~\ref{sec:complex} we show that using properties of the Kronecker product, we can compute the SVD$(C)$ in the same time as computing SVD$(Y)$, or $O(nl \min(n,l))$. $U^Tb$ can be computed in time $O(nld)$ using similar tricks based on the Kronecker decomposition of $C$.

-Hence we can compute $\text{SPEC}(C)$ in the time it takes to compute $\text{SVD}(Y)$, or $O(nl \min(n,l))$.
-Similarly, to efficiently compute the $U^{T}b$ term required for Lemma~2.2 \cite{hager} we can again take advantage of properties of the Kronecker product, $U^{T}b = $